IvanObreshkov/GreenishCycles/README.md

-# GreenishCycles
+# GreenishCycling
-This is the project from Hack Vratsa 2019
+Hello!
+We are ThinkGreen.
+This is a software development team of two 15 years old boys from Ruse, Bulgaria.
+This is our first mobile application.
+It makes cycling funny and affordable, so hire a bike and have a nice ride!